What is the difference between a Palm product purchased as a raw material and one that is purchased as part of an ingredient?

 Raw material

-Palm product purchased as a raw material: palm products that are directly acquired and used by your business in your manufacturing sites.
+Palm products purchased as a raw material: palm products that are directly acquired and used by your business in your manufacturing sites.

 This is specifically: